Automattic/woocommerce-payments/includes/core/README.md

 # WooCommerce Payments Core API

-This directory contains everything, which is used to connect WooCommerce Payments with everything, which extends it.
+This directory does and should contain the necessary code used to connect WooCommerce Payments with everything, which extends it.